bitsgalore/contextactions/readme.md

 ## Contents of this repo

-This repo contains a collection of small utility scripts that define context menu actions in Caja.
-This is the default file manager of the [MATE](http://mate-desktop.com/) desktop, which is one of the desktop environments that are available for Linux Mint and Ubuntu.
+This repo contains a collection of small utility scripts that define context menu actions that can be used in both the [Unity](https://unity.ubuntu.com/) and [MATE](http://mate-desktop.com/) desktop environments.
+On Unity they work with the Nautilus file manager, whereas on MATE they will work with Caja.
 Scripts are organised into the following categories:

+* **identify**: format identification / magic detection using Unix File and Apache Tika.

 * **info**: display technical information about a file.
 Currently included:
-    * Unix File - display mime type
     * ExifTool - display metadata on lots of (mostly graphics) formats
     * MediaInfo - display metadata on lots of video and audio formats
     * Jpylyzer - validate JPEG 2000 Part 1 + display metadata
     * Epubcheck - validate Epub + display metadata
-    * pdfinfo - display metadata on PDF
-    * pdftk - PDF (display general metadata, annotations)
-    * qpdf - PDF check on file structure + encryption, linearization
     * gdalinfo - display metadata on varous geospatial formats

+* **PDF**: various PDF analysis operations:
+    * pdfinfo - display metadata
+    * pdftk - display general metadata, annotations
+    * qpdf - check on file structure + encryption, linearization

 * **imageanalysis**: various basic image analysis scripts, all using ImageMagick
     * psnr - compare 2 images and report difference as PSNR value

 * **textconvert**: several conversions from / to Markdown, all using Pandoc.

 ## Installation

+First install [Zenity](https://wiki.gnome.org/action/show/Projects/Zenity) (if you don't have it already):

+    sudo apt-get install zenity

-Copy the scripts to `~/.config/caja/scripts` or one of its subdirectories.
+If you're using the **Caja** file manager (MATE desktop), copy the scripts in this repo to `~/.config/caja/scripts/` or one of its subdirectories.
+If you're a **Nautilus** user, copy the scripts to `~/.local/share/nautilus/scripts/`.

 ## Using the scripts

-In Caja, right-click on a file.
+In Caja (or Nautilus) right-click on a file.
 Then select the *Scripts* item in the context menu, and navigate to the one you want to use.
 For example, to run ExifTool on an image file do this:

 ![](./caja-context-example1.png)

-The results are displayed in the default text editor:
+The results are displayed in a text box:

 ![](./exif-output.png)